Ensono/amido.github.io/docs/testing.md

 `export APPLITOOLS_API_KEY=`

-### How can I run the tests locally?
+### How can I run the tests locally

 To spin up the server locally, running Cypress headless, use:
 `npm run test:cypress:eyes`.
 This is the same for running in CI pipelines.

-### Where should tests be located?
+### Where should Applitools tests be located

-The `*.test.eyes.cy.ts` tests are located with the page compositions (a composition is a number of components that may come together to form a page).
+The `*.test.eyes.cy.ts` tests are located with the page compositions (a composition is several components that may come together to form a page).

 ## Static Analysis